carlos-santiago-2017/InsideTheMachine/README.md

 # 	* [The Speedup from Pipelining](https://github.com/c4arl0s/InsideTheMachine#4-pipelined-execution-35)

-In general, the speedup in completion rate versus a single-cycle implementa- tion that’s gained from pipelining is ideally equal to the number of pipeline stages.
-A four-stage pipeline yields a fourfold speedup in the completion rate versus a single-cycle pipeline, a five-stage pipeline yields a fivefold speedup, a twelve-stage pipeline yields a twelvefold speedup, and so on.
+In general, the speedup in **Program Execution Time** versus a single-cycle implementa- tion that’s gained from **pipelining** is ideally equal to the number of pipeline stages.
+A four-stage pipeline yields a fourfold speedup in the **Program Execution Time** versus a single-cycle pipeline, a five-stage pipeline yields a fivefold speedup, a twelve-stage pipeline yields a twelvefold speedup, and so on.
 This speedup is possible because the more pipeline stages there are in a processor, the more instructions the processor can work on simultaneously, and the more instruc- tions it can complete in a given period of time.
 So the more finely you can slice those four phases of the instruction’s lifecycle, the more of the hardware that’s used to implement those phases you can put to work at any given moment.
 To return to our assembly line analogy, let’s say that each crew is made up of six workers, and that each of the hour-long tasks that each crew per- forms can be readily subdivided into two shorter, 30-minute tasks.
 So we can double our factory’s throughput by splitting each crew into two smaller, more specialized crews of three workers each, and then having each smaller crew perform one of the shorter tasks on one SUV per 30 minutes.

 Stage 1: Build the chassis.